 - Crates make transporting your dog much easier

-If your dog enjoys being in their crate, it is a perfect management tool.
-However, crates can also cause problems.
+If your dog has a positive association with the crate, it is a perfect management tool.
+However, crates also cause problems.
 Most issues are caused by using a crate as a means of punishment or keeping your dog contained and isolated for too long.

-Dogs are social animals and become miserable if left for alone for long periods of time.
-Not only that, but dogs also need mental stimulation as well as physical exercise to keep them happy.
-Prolonged periods contained in a crate can lead to a bored and unhappy dog.
+Dogs are social animals and become miserable if left alone for long periods of time.
+Not only that, but dogs also need mental stimulation and physical exercise to keep themselves happy.
+Prolonged periods contained in a crate without a break can lead to a bored and unhappy dog.